peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 Use the EInteger version of this method.
  Use the EInteger version of this method.
 * `boolean HasTag(com.upokecenter.numbers.EInteger bigTagValue)`<br>
+ Returns whether this object has a tag of the given number.
 * `boolean HasTag(int tagValue)`<br>
  Returns whether this object has a tag of the given number.
 * `CBORObject Insert(int index,